oroinc/documentation/user/back-office/system/websites/web-configuration/general-sys-config/general/website-application-settings.rst

    .. note:: The back-office API feature can be toggled on the :ref:`global <admin-configuration-application>` and :ref:`organization <admin-configuration-application-org>` levels, while the storefront API configuration is available on three levels - globally, per organization, and per website.

-6. If the storefront API is enabled, you can select the **Enable Guest Storefront API** option to grant access to some storefront API resources of a website to non-authenticated visitors.
+6. If the storefront API is enabled, you can select the **Enable Guest Storefront API** option to grant access to some storefront API resources of a website to non-authenticated visitors (available starting from v5.1.3).

 7. Click **Save Settings**.